VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/authorize-payment-result-type.md

 # AuthorizePaymentResultType ==~object~==

-The `AuthorizePaymentResultType` is a type that represents the result of authorizing a payment for an order.
+This type represents the result of authorizing a payment for an order.

 ## Fields